Ashwin-22082004/Ashwin-S/README.md

-# 👋 Hello!
-I'm Ashwin S
+# 👋 Hey there, I'm Ashwin S

-🎓 A passionate **Full-Stack Developer** and **Cybersecurity Enthusiast** from 🇮🇳 India
-🎯 Currently pursuing **B.E.
-Computer Science and Engineering**
+🎓 I’m a passionate **Full-Stack Developer** and **Cybersecurity Enthusiast** from 🇮🇳 India, currently pursuing **B.E. in Computer Science and Engineering**.
+I specialize in building secure, scalable web applications and exploring how systems can be both built and broken (ethically, of course 👨‍💻).
-🚀 I build meaningful projects to sharpen my skills and contribute to the tech community

 ---

-## 🔐 Bug Hunting & Web Security
+## 🔐 Cybersecurity & Bug Bounties

-I’m actively into **bug bounty hunting**, fascinated by how systems fail and how they can be secured.
+I’m deeply invested in the **bug bounty space**, always learning how systems can be exploited and fortified.
-Right now, I’m building a **Bug Bounty Platform** tailored for **students and educators** to practice web security hands‑on.
+Currently, I'm developing a **student-focused Bug Bounty Practice Platform** that lets users ethically test and improve their web security skills.

+> 🔎 “Hack to learn, don’t learn to hack.”

 ---

-## 🏆 Achievements
+## 🏆 Highlights & Achievements

-- 🥇 **#1 JAVA DEVELOPER** in my college
+- 🥇 **#1 Java Developer** in my college
-- 🥈 **Elite** in NPTEL’s Introduction to Internet of Things course
+- 🥈 **Elite** certification in NPTEL’s *Introduction to IoT*
+- 🧠 Consistently top-ranked on **GeeksforGeeks** problem-solving leaderboard
+- 💡 Currently working on **AI-powered waste classification** and **carbon footprint tracker** web tools

 ---